zeppombal/meal-planning/README.md

     "tags": ["Tag1", "Tag2"]
 }
 ```
->IMPORTANT: If an ingrediant doesn't have a specific quantity, set the unit to "olhómetro" and the quantity to "q.b.".
+>IMPORTANT: If an ingredient doesn't have a specific quantity, set the unit to "olhómetro" and the quantity to "q.b.".
 This affects how the shopping list is generated.

 >When writing an ingredient name, check if it already exists in another recipe.
 If it does, copy the name exactly to ensure proper quantity aggregation in the shopping list.